wx13/jedi/doc/tutorial.md

-This tutorial is designed to get you up and running quickly, and demonstrate some of editor.rb's capabilities.
+This tutorial is designed to get you up and running quickly, and demonstrate some of the editor's basic capabilities.
 For more details about running, configuring, and modifying editor.rb, see the manual.

 Getting started
 ===============